Skip to main content

 The assessment strategy has been designed to assess your subject-specific knowledge, cognitive and intellectual skills and transferable skills applicable to the workplace.
 The strategy ensures that you are provided with opportunities for feedback to assess your learning and guide you with the final assessments for each module.

-The assessments include assignments, business reports, case studies, presentations, a research proposal and literature review, and the production of a dissertation.
+The assessments include assignments, business reports, case studies, presentations, a research proposal, and dissertation.
 The assessments may include individual or group essays or reports.

 Entry requirements